pcarranza/zssl/README.md

 --------------------

 --debug, -d

 --identity, -i

-First and second arguments will be replaced by stdin and stdout respectively if not provided.
+First and second arguments will be replaced with *stdin* and *stdout* respectively if not provided.

 Principles and goals
 --------------------